Game-Save-DataBase/GSDB_Server/README.md

 > [!WARNING]
 > To run the application correctly, the `.env` file must be filled in with the required secret and user keys.
 > To access them, check the documentation provided in the `.env` file itself for each field.
-> We provide the required file in  `/.env example`, which needs to be renamed to `.env` after each ,
+> We provide the required file in  `/.env example`, which needs to be renamed to `.env` after.

 Then, in the project root, install the required dependencies: